rachelnadia/week-one/notes.md

 Learning how to use Chrome
-downloading all of the extensions was a little difficult because I usually use Microsoft Edge goinng to use Chrome for everything now, way easier!
+downloading all of the extensions was a little difficult because I usually use Microsoft Edge going to use Chrome for everything now, way easier!

 ![image i just uploaded](ChromeSettings.png)